 The library has two study rooms available - The Islay Walden Research Room and The Howard G. Hageman Room.
-NBTS faculty, staff and students have priority for usage of the study rooms.
-Please see the Circulation Desk for reservations.
-Unfortunately, these rooms are not handicap accessible.
-Other rooms may be available in the main building, please contact the Director of Student Care and Outreach.
+NBTS faculty, staff, and students have priority for the usage of the study rooms.
+For study room sign-ups please see the staff at the Circulation Desk.

+A note on accommodation: These rooms are located on the upper level of the library and are not accessible for differently-abled bodies.
+Other rooms may be available in the main building, please contact the Student Services Coordinator for more information.